Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Method and Workflow

 where $c$ and $d$ are the number of concordant and discordant pairs in $(X,Y)$, respectively.
-Given two samples of observations from the combined variable $(X,Y)=\left\{(x_1, y_1), (x_2,y_2), \cdots, (x_n, y_n) \right\}$, if two sampled pairs are either $x_i > x_j$ and $y_i > y_j$ or $x_i < x_j$ and $y_i < y_j$, it is called a concordant pair.
-On the other hand, if two samples are either $x_i > x_j$ and $y_i < y_j$ or $x_i < x_j$ and $y_i > y_j$, it is a disconcordant pair.
-Hence, Kendall’s $\tau$ coefficient provides the ordinal association as the proportion of the difference between ordered and disordered pairs to all the possible combinations.
+Given two data samples from the combined variable set: $(X,Y)=\left\{(x_1, y_1), (x_2,y_2), \cdots, (x_n, y_n) \right\}$, if sampled pairs are either $x_i > x_j$ and $y_i > y_j$ or $x_i < x_j$ and $y_i < y_j$, it is called a concordant pair.
+On the other hand, if they are either $x_i > x_j$ and $y_i < y_j$ or $x_i < x_j$ and $y_i > y_j$, it is called a disconcordant pair.
+Hence, \ac{kendall} provides the ordinal association that is proportional to the difference between ordered and disordered pairs in all possible combinations.
 As with the PCC, $\tau(X, Y)$ varies from $-1$ to $1$.
 If the order of two pairs is randomly distributed, they are monotonically independent, yielding $\tau(X, Y)=0$.
-If $Y$ values tend to change with increasing or decreasing $X$ values, the absolute value of Kendall’s $\tau$ becomes to one.
+If $Y$ values tend to change with increasing or decreasing $X$ values, the absolute value of \ac{kendall} becomes one.

-Meanwhile, \ac{mi} can estimate and characterize the strength of shared information between data sets.
-For given two discrete random variables $A$ and $B$ with a joint probability mass function $p(a,b)$ and marginal probability mass functions $p(a)$ and $p(b)$, \ac{mi} is defined as:
+Meanwhile, the \ac{mi} can estimate and characterize the strength of shared information between two random variables.
+For given two discrete random variables $A$ and $B$ with a joint probability mass function $p(a,b)$ and marginal probability mass functions $p(a)$ and $p(b)$, \ac{mi} is defined by

 Note that \ac{mi} provides non-negative values, $I(A;B) \ge 0$.
 If the random variable $B$ is a function of $A$, $B=f(A)$, $I(A;B)$ diverges.
-In addition, if $A$ and $B$ have no shared information, $p(a,b)=p(a)p(b)$, then $I(A;B)$ vanishes clearly; they are statistically independent.
-Refer to more detailed properties in \cite{mitextbook}.
+In addition, if $A$ and $B$ have no shared information, $p(a,b)=p(a)p(b)$, then $I(A;B)$ clearly vanishes; they are statistically independent.
+Refer \cite{mitextbook} for more detailed properties of \ac{mi}.

-Suppose that the joint probability distribution $p_{XY}(i, j)$ is approximated by the number of points falling into the $i$-by-$j$th bin on the partitioned plane of scattered plots of two time-series data sets $X$ and $Y$.
-Then, approximated \ac{mi} is obtained by the occupied elements in each cell as:
+Suppose that the joint probability distribution $p_{XY}(i, j)$ is approximated by the number of points falling into the $i$-by-$j$th bin on the partitioned plane of scattered plots by $X$ and $Y$.
+Then, the approximated \ac{mi} is obtained by the occupied elements in each cell as